Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Introduction

-Furthermore, by combining multiple methods as one hybrid approach, forecasting accuracy can be highly improved \cite{Torabi:2018}.
-However, the model complexity could be one of the main shortcomings of hybrid approach and thus, a trade-off between the accuracy and computational complexity needs to be maintained.
-In this direction, data pre-processing plays a vital role in improving the performance and minimizing the forecasting error.
-Dimensionality reduction (DR) and feature extraction are the key approaches adopted for data pre-processing \cite{featureXtraction}.
+Furthermore, by ensembling multiple methods as one hybrid approach, forecasting accuracy can be highly improved \cite{Torabi:2018}.
+However, the model complexity could be one of the main shortcomings of such approach and thus, a trade-off between the accuracy and computational complexity needs to be maintained.
+In this direction, data pre-processing may play a crucial role in improving the model performance and minimizing the forecasting error \cite{kaur2018tensor}.
+In this context, dimensionality reduction (DR) and feature extraction are the key approaches often adopted for effective data pre-processing \cite{kaur2021vae,featureXtraction}.
 In this regard, principal component analysis (PCA) \cite{huang2019optimization} and singular value decomposition (SVD) \cite{de2015data} have been widely used as underlying pre-processing techniques with different forecasting methods to deal with the challenges of high-order dimensionality in SG data.
 From DL domain, auto-encoders (AE) implemented with convolutional layers have been used as a feature extraction scheme to filter multiple dimensions in consumption data \cite{ryu2019convolutional}.